codeflex98/Game_Development.github.io/Tetris_game/Readme.md

 This is a simplified version of the classic **Tetris** game built using Python's `turtle` module.
 It features falling tetrominoes, line clearing, a scoring system, and automatic game reset upon game over.

 ---
-Play the game on goggle chrome with this link !
+Play the game on Google Chrome with this link !

 https://codeflex98.github.io/Game_Development.github.io/Tetris_game/tetris_(V.0.1).html